TulevaEE/onboarding-client/README.md

 ### Production and deployment

-In production, the files are built using webpack and served using a tiny content server (scripts/start.js).
-When a branch is merged to master, circleci builds and runs tests.
-When tests pass, deployment is done automatically on heroku.
+In production, the files are built using webpack and served using a tiny content server (`scripts/start.js`).
+When a branch is merged to master, CircleCI builds and runs tests.
+When tests pass, deployment is done automatically on Heroku.